Jeffleecy/GWAS_SAIGE-GENE/SAIGE-GENE_UserManual.md

-# The workflow of using  SAIGE-GENE software
+# The workflow of using  SAIGE/SAIGE-GENE software

 ## Introduction